Crited/OSM-for-Icinga/doc/01-Ubuntu.md

 ```

 ## Stylesheet
-We pretty much installed everything thats necessary, but now we will have to download and configure a stylesheet.
+We pretty much installed everything thats necessary, but now we'll have to download and configure a stylesheet.

 The style we'll use here is the one that is used by the *default map* on [openstreetmap.org](ttps://www.openstreetmap.org/#map=3/19.97/10.11).
 OpenStreetMap Carto can be found [here](https://github.com/gravitystorm/openstreetmap-carto/).